cadu08/Modeling_AS_Jason/ASfromS.md

 ---

 The major premise is a conditional statement that if A is true, then generally, but subject to exceptions, B is also true.
 This generalization is defeasible.
 The tracks could have been planted on the trail by tricksters.
-But in the absence of evidence of some trickery, it is reasonable to provisionally draw the conclusion that a bear passed along the trail. [^1]
+But in the absence of evidence of some trickery, it is reasonable to provisionally draw the conclusion that a bear passed along the trail [^1].

 ---